 WHY NARCISSISTIC & PSYCHOPATHIC ABUSE AWARENESS IS NEEDED?

 It’s a huge yet mostly invisible problem.
 There is no campaign, funding, or education specifically focused on the effects of narcissistic abuse or public pathology education.
 Many of the people who suffer from narcissistic and psychopathic abuse (a form of psychological and emotional abuse) aren’t even aware that what they are experiencing is a legitimate form of abuse, and when they become aware they are being abused, they have a difficult time describing it because it’s so hard to put the finger on.
 Unlike physical abuse where a single strike or blow, often leaves marks or bruises and qualifies an act of domestic violence, narcissistic abuse is invisible.
 Narcissistic and psychopathic abuse is the sum of many unseen injuries.
 It’s an indiscernible assault on the spirit, identity, and the psyche of the victim.
 The impact is cumulative, and its full effect isn't felt until the damage is extensive.
-Although bruises and broken bones heal much faster than a broken spirit, narcissistic and psychopathic abuse tends to go unnoticed because there aren’t any laws prohibiting mind games, bullying, or name calling.
+Although bruises and broken bones heal much faster than a broken spirit, narcissistic and psychopathic abuse tends to go unnoticed because there aren’t any laws prohibiting mind games, bullying, manipulation, & emotional abuse.